-The agriculture appropriations bill includes all of the USDA (except the Forest Service), plus the Food and Drug Administration and the Commodity Futures Trading Commission.
-Because the FY2007 fiscal year began before all of the appropriations bills were enacted, including the agriculture appropriations bill, Congress has passed two continuing resolutions to continue funding the government.
-The first provided temporary funding through November 17 (Division B of P.L.
-109-289).
-The second provides funds through December 8 (P.L.
-109-369).
+The agriculture appropriations bill includes all of USDA (except the Forest Service), plus the Food and Drug Administration and the Commodity Futures Trading Commission.
+Because the FY2007 fiscal year began before most of the appropriations bills were enacted, including the agriculture appropriations bill, Congress has passed three continuing resolutions to continue funding the government.
+The first provided temporary funding through November 17, 2006 (Division B of P.L.
+109-289); the second through December 8, 2006 (P.L.
+109-369); and the third through February 15, 2007 (P.L.
+109-383).